tomit4/intro_to_dsa/docs/algorithms.md

 Hopefully this simple demonstration gives you an idea of how thinking programatically can affect the efficiency, or lack thereof, of a Software Product.
-The affect of Software Developer's implementations of algorithms ultimately affects the use of time, money, and resources.
+The affect of a Software Developer's implementations of algorithms ultimately affects the use of time, money, and resources.
 In other words, the way we as software developers implement algorithms affects <em>real world metrics</em> that have <em>real world consequences</em>!
-Let's now analyze our two different solutions using different metrics to see what these consequences, might be.
+Let's now analyze our two different solutions using different metrics to see what these consequences might be.

 ### Analysis of Algorithms